-In connection with the Company's license, development and non-competition agreement, the Company recorded license fees from former Parent in the amounts of \$94 million, \$90 million and \$83 million during 2024, 2023 and 2022, respectively.
-Further, the Company recorded revenues of \$19 million, \$15 million and \$10 million during 2024, 2023 and 2022, respectively, for activities associated with the Wyndham Rewards program.
-The Company also recorded license fees from a former affiliate of \$6 million during 2024 and \$7 million during both and 2023 and 2022.
+In connection with the Company's license, development and non-competition agreement, the Company recorded license fees from former Parent in the amounts of 94 million, \$90 million and \$83 million during 2024, 2023 and 2022, respectively.
+Further, the Company recorded revenues of \$19 million, \$15 million and \$10 million during 2024, 2023 and 2022, respectively.
+Further, the Company also recorded license fees from a former affiliate of \$6 million during 2024 and \$7 million during both and 2023.
 Such fees are recorded within license and other fees on the Consolidated Statements of Income.